andrasq/qlogger/Readme.md

 QLogger exports a simplified subset of the traditional logging methods: error, info, and debug.
-Each log message is appended to the logfile as a newline delimited data chunk.
+Each log message is appended to the logfile as a newline terminated string.

 Newline delimited text is a universally compatible, easy-to-parse and very very fast way to stream and process data.

-Points to keep in mind for general-purpose data transport logfiles:
+Points to keep in mind when using logfiles for general-purpose data transport:
-  - the logfile might have multiple writers and unix writes are not atomic, ie writes need a mutex
+  - the logfile might have multiple writers and unix writes are not atomic, ie writes need a mutex (write-write mutex, eg flock(LOCK_EX))
-  - the logfile might be consumed by simple readers, so each write should be a complete newline terminated data item (message)
+  - the logfile might be consumed by simple readers that do not tolerate partial writes, so each write should be a complete newline terminated message (ie, hold the lock for the duration of the write)
-  - the reader might itself modify the logfile (eg compact it), so writes need a mutex
+  - the reader might itself modify the logfile (eg compact it), so writes need a mutex (read-write mutex, eg flock(LOCK_EX))
-  - the logfile might get consumed (renamed or removed), ie must reopen the file periodically
+  - the logfile might get consumed (renamed or removed), ie cannot reuse the file handle indefinitely, must reopen the file periodically
-  - the logfile could be used for high-speed low-latency buffering, so the logfile reopen interval should be pretty short
+  - the logfile could be used for low-latency buffering, so the reopen interval should be pretty short (all consumers of the logfile must wait out the reopen interval to ensure that activity has settled before moving on from the file)

-### Example
+### Examples

+Log to stdout, formatting the log lines with the basic plaintext filter.
+Step by step:

         QLogger = require('qlogger');
+        logger = new QLogger();
+        logger.loglevel('info');
+        logger.addWriter(process.stdout);
         filterBasic = require('qlogger/filters').filterBasic;
-        logger = new QLogger('info', process.stdout);
         logger.addFilter(filterBasic);

+And then

         logger.info("Hello, world.");
         // => 2014-11-22 15:03:38.482 [info] Hello, world.